 You have both survived a tremendous ordeal and came through safely and are together.
 Comfort them and yourself through extra snuggle time.
 Spoil them and give them ample affection.
 It is proven that time spent petting our dogs lowers our blood pressure and heart rate, so take advantage of this and show them your love.

 Our hearts go out to everyone who was affected by the Fort McMurray fires.
-We are selling ABstrong dog cookies for a minimum donation of $5 with 100% of the proceeds going to animal organizations involved in rescue efforts.
-We are also donating 100% of our add-on sales and will provide free training services for anyone who needs assistance with their dogs.
+We sold our ABstrong dog cookies for a minimum donation of $5 with 100% of the proceeds going to animal organizations involved in rescue efforts.
+We raised $2577.25 through the cookies and donating 100% of our feature add-on sales.
+Stay tuned for more of our efforts to raise funds.
+We will also provide free training services for anyone who needs assistance with their dogs.
 Stay strong Alberta.
 We love you.